With every Presidential candidate vying to make an impression and win votes, it’s no surprise that political advertisements abound across the web.

 Example 2: Facebook image ad to accrue vote pledges

-The Sanders campaign also targets users with Facebook ads and personalized post-click experiences:
+The Sanders campaign also targets users with Facebook ads and personalized post-click landing pages:

 The ad begins a story narrative about pledging to vote for Bernie to take on and win against the most powerful forces in the country.
 The narrative continues onto this signup page: